DuckDeck/ffmpegdemo/README.md

 # ffmepgdemo
 A ffmpeg learn demo
-and opencv and face recog
+and opencv and face reconize program